 Put simply, more than ever before we are communicating differently with people.
 In person catch ups with an employee are becoming rarer and even phone conversations are being elbowed aside by the tap tap tap of a keyboard.

-And while we may (currently, at least) reminisce over the days when it took five minutes to swing by a colleague’s desk and check a pressing HR matter with them, there’s no denying that sending an online message can often be quicker and easier.
-But having an emoji filled conversation about what to have for dinner with your significant other over WhatsApp is - or at least it should be - very different to the conversations you have with your colleagues and clients over Zoom or Slack.
+And while we may (currently, at least) reminisce over the days when it took five minutes to swing by a coworker's desk and check a pressing HR matter with them, there’s no denying that sending an online message can often be quicker and easier.
+But having an emoji filled conversation about what to have for dinner with your significant other over WhatsApp is - or at least it should be - very different to the conversations you have with your coworker and clients over Zoom or Slack.

 The problem is, as we increasingly deal with coworkers, companies, customers, tasks and errands online, the lines between casual chat and work-appropriate conversation are becoming blurred.